596acres/urbanreviewer/archive.md

 ## Reviewing Renewal

+<iframe width="560" height="315" src="https://www.youtube.com/embed/A8xPMS-hzxU" frameborder="0" allowfullscreen></iframe>

 From **January 11 to February 8, 2015**, the Urban Reviewer came to life as an intervention on the Panorama of the City of New York at the **Queens Museum** for **Reviewing Renewal**.
 We put all 155+ Urban Renewal Area Plans that NYC ever adopted on the Panorama, with accompanying programs every Sunday and wall treatments that invited visitors to see and shape urban renewal in our city.
 For more information on the exhibition, including a full program of related events, please visit the websites of [596 Acres](http://596acres.org/news/2014/12/23/596-acres-presents-the-urban-reviewer-on-the-queens-museum-panorama/) the [Queens Museum](http://www.queensmuseum.org/2015/01/reviewing-renewal).
+Click on VIDEOS in the menu the left to see complete documentation of the programs.

 Curator: Paula Z. Segal, Esq., 596 Acres, Inc.
 Exhibition Design: Mary Bereschka, Greg Mihalko, Stephan von Muehlen